codeenigma/ce-vm/README.md

 a local vhost on the app server for acme.app-vm.codeenigma.com and this will just work, no hosts entries required.

-There is an option to use NFS for mounting Drupal, instead of the inbuilt VirtualBox file system.
+There is an option to use NFS for mounting your codebase, instead of the inbuilt VirtualBox file system.
 It can be a tricky to set up, but it is a fair bit quicker.
 See comments in "ce-vm/config.yml" for details.